Engsiddeq/VSC/README.md

 |:---|:---|:---:|
 `shift + Enter`|Run Selection or current line in a terminal|
 select all + `Shift + Enter`| Run the document or you can assign your own keyword to it as it doesn't come with a keyward I assigned `Ctrl + K Ctr+ Enter` For it
+`#%%`|insert `#%%` anywhere to make a code cell that can be run and debuged `Ctrl + Shift + P` (Command pallete) and search for creting a new `Jupyter notebook`|Jupyter notebook Select a function and right click then choose extract method or look for it in the command pallete| How to extract a function or a method

 ----